------- + -------

 Project description

-PPPT2D is enrolling participants in five regions across the United States.
-Eligible participants have been diagnosed with type 2 diabetes (T2D) and have limited income.
-In each region, PPPT2D engages clinics and community-based organizations that are implementing GusNIP PPR projects.
-Enrolled participants in these intervention sites will receive PPRs for four to six months.
+PPPT2D enrolled participants in five regions across the United States by collaborating with clinics and community-based organizations that are implementing GusNIP PPR projects.
+Eligible study participants have been diagnosed with T2D and have limited income.
+Enrolled intervention participants received PPR benefits for four to six months.

-From each of the five regions, a control group of participants are also enrolled.
-This allows PPPT2D to compare the intervention’s impacts between participants receiving the intervention versus control group participants receiving standard of care (i.e., not receiving PPRs).
+Each of the five sites also enrolled a comparison group of participants who were eligible but did not receive PPR benefits.
+This allows PPPT2D to compare the intervention’s impacts between participants receiving the intervention versus a comparison group of participants receiving standard of care treatment for T2D.

-Quantitative and qualitative data will be collected to understand if participants receiving PPRs experience improvements in HbA1c, fruit and vegetable (FV) intake, food security and BMI, compared to participants receiving standard of care (e.g., the control group).
+Quantitative data are being collected to understand if participants receiving PPRs experience improvements in hemoglobin A1c (HbA1c), fruit and vegetable (FV) intake, food security and other measures compared to participants receiving standard of care (e.g., the control group).
+Qualitative data are also being collected to understand participant and clinic staff member experiences with the PPR.

 Background and Analysis

-• The impact of PPRs on participants’ HbA1c, FV intake, food security, height, weight, blood pressure, health care utilization and other outcomes as compared to control group participants.
+• The impact of PPRs on participants’ HbA1c, FV intake, food security, body mass index, blood pressure, health care utilization and other outcomes as compared to participants receiving standard of care.

-• Costs to implement a PPR project and cost effectiveness for improving outcomes among patients with T2D.
+• The costs to implement a PPR project and cost effectiveness for improving clinical outcomes among patients with T2D.

 • Best practices to improve program capacity and participant satisfaction when implementing PPRs.